 OK, so maybe it’s not a big secret, but if you are wanting to just drop off a friend, or run into the casino very quickly, there is a drop off area off of Flamingo Road.

 To use it, you’ll just want to go on Flamingo, past the shuttle drop-off area, past the first light, past the length of the hotel, taking a right on Linq Lane, where you see the “Race and Sports Book” sign.

-Valet parking at Bally’s Las Vegas is pretty straightforward.
+Valet parking at the Horseshoe Las Vegas is pretty straightforward.
 It’s most easily gotten to by using the right turn on Flamingo Road, immediately east of the Strip.
 Once on there, staying in the left lane and following the signs will point you to the valet.

 The valet entrance can also be accessed from the Strip, by using the designated Bally’s entrance (right turn) after passing both the Paris Las Vegas, and the little road directly north of the Paris Las Vegas.

-Bally’s also has parking for RVs, or other oversized vehicles.
-There is a separate parking area for RVs, and guests arriving in a camper or RV are encouraged to call Bally’s ahead of time to secure a spot.
-The number is (702) 967-4481.
-Please also note that there are no utility hook-ups available.
-(Photos courtesy of Nicholas Vollmer and Prayitno via Flickr).
+The Horseshoe also has parking for RVs, or other oversized vehicles.
+There is a separate parking area for RVs, and guests arriving in a camper or RV are encouraged to call them ahead of time to secure a spot.